Posted: Friday, Jul 9th, 2021

-Opened in June 2020, Opening of Harmon Canyon, a 2,100-acre land trust opened to the public with spectacular hiking and mountain biking trails just on the edge of town (ie easy to get to) Ventura’s brand new outdoor gem, recently opened Harmon Canyon offers the first large-scale, publicly accessible hillside nature preserve in Ventura.
-Over 2,000 acres, it’s a pastoral heaven of gnarled oaks, downy grasses, and wind-kissed vistas where you can see ocean and rolling landscape (almost) forever.
+Opened to the public in June 2020, Harmon Canyon Preserve features spectacular hiking and mountain biking trails just on the edge of town (i.e. easy to get to).
+Harmon Canyon offers the first large-scale, publicly accessible hillside nature preserve in Ventura, a sea of gnarled oaks, downy grasses, and wind-kissed vistas where you can see ocean and rolling landscape (almost) forever.
 A place to hike and mountain bike, yes (sorry, horses are not allowed).
 But also a place of soul-healing solitude, where you can do the important things like watch shadows creep down the hillsides.

 The Ventura Land Trust’s former Executive Director, Derek Poultney, was instrumental in acquiring Harmon Canyon Preserve and opening it to the public.
 He sums it perfectly.
 “It transforms you back in time to an early California: beautiful oak groves, coastal sage hillsides, tree-lined creeks, expansive scenic views, peace, and quiet.
 And it’s free for everyone to enjoy from dawn until dusk every day.
 There are so many things about Harmon Canyon that bring me joy, but seeing people enjoying it excites me the most.”

 A handful of handy Harmon things to know

 The Ventura Land Trust’s aim is selfless and simple.
 Those future generations will know the joy of quiet places and wide skies.